September 4, 2020

 Hospital doctor shadowing & global health experience programs.

 We know many students are wondering about the path from high school to medical school.
 Shadowing a doctor is one of the best ways to begin that path and find out if medicine is right for you.
+In this article, we explain how to shadow a doctor in high school.

-If you’re not sure about a medical specialty that’s okay too!
+If you’re not sure about a medical specialty that’s okay too.
 Stick with trying to find a shadowing opportunity where you will see a variety of clinical procedures in the hospital.

 There are many ways you can try to find a mentoring doctor.
 You could start by asking your advisor at school.
 If you have a career center, there may be someone there who can help connect you with a doctor, hospital, or clinical observation program.

 Another way pre-health students find medical observation hours is by contacting a healthcare worker they already know.
-This could be your own family doctor, a family friend who is a medical professional, or perhaps a friend’s parents are doctors.
+This could be your own family doctor, a family friend who is a medical professional, or perhaps a friend’s parents who are doctors.
 You can utilize those connections to find an opportunity.

 You could also contact a hospital near you directly and ask if they allow students to shadow.
 If you know the name of a doctor in that hospital you can try to find contact information for them and send them an email.
 We have more information about how to ask to shadow a doctor here.